-People who have never worked with vulnerable and at-risk children often look at their bright smiles and delightful laughter and think, "These children have been through a lot, but they are no different from children in secure situations."
-But you know differently.
-You have been there when the masks are dropped.
-These children have been deeply hurt, some scarred for life.
+People who have never worked with vulnerable and at-risk youth often look at them and think, "These teens may have been through a lot, but they are no different from teens in secure situations."
+Wrong!
+You know differently.
+You may have been there when the masks are dropped.
+These young teens may have been deeply hurt-some scarred for life.
 Yet with God's help, you are making a difference.
 Never doubt how much what you are doing matters.

-The following characteristics show just how different many at-risk children are.
+The following characteristics show just how different many at-risk teens are.
 The list is dark and discouraging.
 Many of the characteristics overlap, and none of them exist in isolation.
-This list will help you understand vulnerable and at-risk children, but do not allow it to discourage you.
-Never forget: God can touch each life and rewrite the list with characteristics of joy and hope.
+This list will help you understand vulnerable and at-risk teens, but do not allow it to discourage you.
+Never forget: God can touch a teen's life and rewrite the list with characteristics of joy and hope.

 Abandonment-The deep feeling of having no one to turn to for answers or help.

-The child has to make his own way because those who should help are not there.
+The teen has to make his own way because those who should help are not there.
 Even when people are there, he will not trust them because he believes that they will probably leave too.

-Loneliness-The loss of identity in a family that leaves the child with the feeling of being out of place and isolated, even when surrounded by people.
+Loneliness-The loss of identity in a family that leaves the teen with the feeling of being out of place and isolated, even when surrounded by people.
 She prefers to be alone in a self-made cocoon rather than be involved with people.
 She often both hates and enjoys this feeling of loneliness.
-She hates it because her heart longs to be free to relate to others and enjoy relationships.
+She hates it because her heart longs to be free to relate and enjoy relationships.
 She enjoys it because she is able to gain sympathy from people without the tie of strong relationships.
 At the heart of this emotion is self-protection.

 Rejection-The feeling of being unwanted.
 He feels that his very presence is a burden for those around him and so feels rejected.
 He thinks, "Why should I even exist if I am such an inconvenience to others?"

 Hopelessness-Inability to dream.
 The present is so unstable that she cannot even imagine what the future will hold.
 She has no dreams.
 Life becomes a puzzle of trying to fit pieces together to make sense out of things that make no sense.
 She exists with no sense of purpose or meaning.

 Worthlessness-A strong feeling that rarely stops proclaiming, "I am of no value."
 If someone seeks to value him or appreciate him, he denies what he hears and rejects that person.

-Loss of identity-The feeling of not knowing who she is; tied to worthlessness.

-This often happens when a child has no father or male figure who cares about her.
+Loss of Identity-A feeling of not knowing who she is; tied into worthlessness.
+This often happens when teens have grown up without a father or a male figure who cares about them.
 In some cultures, children are a priority because a man's name and identity are continued in them.
 To die without children is to perish.
-When a child loses a father, she may lose the one in which her identity is found.
+When a teen loses a father, she may lose the one in whom her identity is found.
 She may believe, "If I had been worth more, he would have stayed."
-Another result of this loss of identity is that she cannot fully trust men who want to help her.
+Another result of this loss of identity is that the teen cannot fully trust men who want to help her.
 She worries that they will betray her or disappear like her father did.